Brand Audit Complete Checklist 2025: How Brand Audit Companies Strengthen Business Position

 Step 4: Assess Brand Consistency Across All Touchpoints

-Brand consistency evaluation requires a systematic review of all customer-facing materials.
-Organise assets by department and channel, then evaluate visual coherence, messaging alignment, and experience consistency.
+Organize assets by department and channel.
+Then evaluate visual coherence, messaging alignment, and experience consistency.

 Process chart illustrating brand consistency evaluation: visual identity, tone of voice, customer service standardisation, and brand compliance